Pilot in Command

 - Previous experience in Part 135 operations is highly desirable.

-This is an exempt position requiring flexibility to meet the demands of business.
+This is an exempt position demanding flexibility to accommodate the dynamic requirements of the business.